 By using the proof assistant Coq, we can formalise the proof about $n$ qubits with induction and rewriting strategies.
-Since the number of $n$ is unbounded, the correctness of the algorithm is difficult to be prove without proof assistant platforms.
+Since the number $n$ is unbounded, the correctness of the algorithm is difficult to be proved without proof assistant platforms.
 As an example, we consider the second lemma.
 We first focus on the case of $n=1$,

 This case can be easily proved by {\tt operate$\_$reduce}.
 According to the inductive hypothesis, we assume that the algorithm is correct for the case of $n = k$.
 Then we are going to prove the case of $n=k+1$ with it and some laws in Table~\ref{t:core}.
-The proof steps are as follows,
+The proof steps are as follows.

-After apply the Hadamard gates to the first $n$ qubits, we can get that the first $n$ qubits of the result is $|0\>^{\otimes n}$, So we know that the $f$ described as $U_f$ is a constant function.
+After applying the Hadamard gates to the first $n$ qubits, we can get that the first $n$ qubits of the result is $|0\>^{\otimes n}$, So we know that the $f$ described as $U_f$ is a constant function.